Where is the site?

 What happens next?

-Subject to securing all the necessary funding, and progressing all required technical approvals, work could start on The Quadrant in 2016.
+Work started on the on The Quadrant in 2017 and phase 1 and 2 are currently under construction with the majority of the homes now occupied.
 Detailed applications for the residential and commercial elements of the scheme will also be brought forward in phases as the project progresses.